-By now, everyone knows someone who has had to cancel a major event due to the coronavirus (COVID-19).
-Unfortunately, this is the case for many weddings that were planned months and years in advance, and will now have to be rescheduled due to travel bans and restrictions on groups.
+COVID-19 has resulted in the postponement of weddings that were planned months and years in advance, which will now have to be rescheduled due to travel bans and restrictions on groups.
 Engagements are now prolonged, perhaps indefinitely, due to this global pandemic.

 The silver lining, if there is one, might be that these couples now have the time to focus on a prenuptial agreement.